Francis I, Holy Roman Emperor: Reign

 In the Treaty of Füssen, Maria Theresa secured his election as Emperor, which took place on 13 September 1745, and his coronation as emperor took place at the Imperial Cathedral of Saint Bartholomew in Frankfurt am Main on 4 October 1745.
 Francis succeeded Charles VII, and Maria Theresa made him co-regent of her hereditary dominions.

-Francis was well content to leave the wielding of power to his able wife.
-He had a natural fund of good sense and brilliant business capacity and was a useful assistant to Maria Theresa in the laborious task of governing the complicated Austrian dominions, but he was not active in politics or diplomacy.
-However, his wife left him in charge of the financial affairs, which he managed well until his death.
-Heavily indebted and on the verge of bankruptcy at the end of the Seven Years' War, the Habsburg monarchy was in a better financial condition than France or Great Britain in the 1780s.
-He also took a great interest in the natural sciences.

-Francis was a serial adulterer; many of his affairs well-known and indiscreet, notably one with Princess Maria Wilhelmina of Auersperg, who was thirty years his junior.
+Francis was a serial adulterer; many of his affairs were well-known and indiscreet, notably one with Princess Maria Wilhelmina of Auersperg, who was thirty years his junior.
 This particular affair was remarked upon in the letters and journals of visitors to the court and in those of his children.

 He died suddenly in his carriage while returning from the opera at Innsbruck on 18 August 1765.
 He is buried in tomb number 55 in the Imperial Crypt in Vienna.

 Maria Theresa and Francis I had sixteen children, amongst them the last pre-revolutionary queen consort of France, their youngest daughter, Marie Antoinette (1755–1793).
 Francis was succeeded as Emperor by his eldest son, Joseph II, and as Grand Duke of Tuscany by his younger son, Peter Leopold (later Emperor Leopold II).
 Maria Theresa retained the government of her dominions until her own death in 1780.